vijithassar/d3-textwrap/README.md

 </svg>
 ```

+(That's not a typo – the first tspan element should not have a dy attribute, <a href="https://github.com/vijithassar/d3textwrap#description">as discussed earlier</a>.)

 The plugin does not perform any such translation when rewriting as foreignObjects because they already contain HTML which you can style however you want using regular CSS.